stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_plans_list.md

 ### Examples

 ```
-  Lists all edge plans for a given project
+  Lists all Edge Cloud plans for a given project
-  $ stackit beta edge-cloud plan list
+  $ stackit beta edge-cloud plans list

-  Lists all edge plans for a given project and limits the output to two plans
+  Lists all Edge Cloud plans for a given project and limits the output to two plans
-  $ stackit beta edge-cloud plan list --limit 2
+  $ stackit beta edge-cloud plans list --limit=2
 ```

 ### Options